kosmolet/react-firebase-shop/README.md

 ## Architecture Specification

-For this project implementation it was decided that the server was developed with **Express.js, Firebase functions, firestore, authentification**
+For this project implementation it is decided that the server is developed with **Express.js, Firebase functions, firestore, authentification**
 and the web client with **React.js** library, that is used for building user interfaces.
-The database uses Firebase **Firestore** as storage.
+The database uses Firebase **Cloud Firestore** as a storage.
 **React Context API** is used for state management.
 Application is **deployed on Firebase** functions and hosting.